kyrie-edelweiss/edelweiss-archive/_pages/the-red-king.md

 Then her tone shifts—lower, but more human.
 Fiercer.
 Almost tender.

-> And to the Venusian women who were beaten, bruised and violated for their insubordination,
+> “And to the Venusian women who were beaten, bruised and violated for their insubordination,
 > To the daughters of Callisto who collaborated and built bomb schematics,
 > To the wives of Saturn who silently prayed we'd succeed,
+> To the Mercurian martyrs who cut off the arms supply,
+> And their successors, who armed us to the teeth
 > To the office-girls of Neptune who disseminated our pamphlets across the system,
 > To the Uranian ghosts—yes, *you*—
 > the ones who bound their breasts and buried their truth just to survive the Pillar…